joakim/kay/README.md

 }
 ```

-Assignment is a message, implicitly sent to the current cell:
+Slot assignment is done by sending a setter message, implicitly sent to the current cell:

 ```smalltalk
 answer: 42